ibm-cloud-docs/event-notifications/en-cli.md

       }
       ```

-  - The following example shows the format of the `DestinationConfig` object for ServiceNow destination.
+  - The following example shows the format of the `DestinationConfig` object for ServiceNow(servicenow) destination.

       ```json
       {